-Presenters: Sayeeda Ayaz, TBD
+Presenters: Sayeeda Ayaz, Scott Levine

 This proposed panel discussion will focus on the “equitability” of congestion pricing schemes.
 The idea of congestion pricing dates to the early twentieth century when Pigou recommended a tax be levied on any market activity that generates negative externalities.
 Vickrey proposed a time-varying toll that could eliminate queuing delay, and thereby maximize system efficiency.
 Despite its theoretical appeal, congestion pricing continues to be a hard sell to people.
 Major proposals have been rejected by public or political opposition.
 For example, cordon tolling schemes for Edinburgh and Manchester in the UK were rejected by public referenda (2005 and 2008).
 A cordon toll plan for New York City was stopped by the New York state legislature (2008) when it declined to vote on the proposal.
 A wide range of factors make it difficult to design both efficient and publicly acceptable congestion pricing schemes.
 “Equitability” is one of the most cited.
 Congestion pricing sometimes is characterized as a “regressive tax” (Small, 2007) in that high-income travelers who usually have a high value of time could benefit at the cost of low income travelers’ loss.

 What can Complete Streets learn from international approaches?